-The Company's Board of Directors is responsible to provide oversight of the Company's enterprise risk management, including: climaterelated risks and opportunities; macro and micro economic trends; changes in market factors and industry dynamics; cyber threats; financial reporting; capital deployment; debt reduction; sourcing more favorable financial terms; securing new M&A opportunities; and executing the Company's short- and long-term corporate strategy.
+The Company's Board of Directors is responsible to provide oversight of the Company's enterprise risk management, including: climate-related risks and opportunities; macro and micro economic trends; changes in market factors and industry dynamics; cyber threats; financial reporting; capital deployment; debt reduction; sourcing more favorable financial terms; securing new M&A opportunities; and executing the Company's short- and long-term corporate strategy.
 This oversight function necessarily focuses on the most significant risks facing the Company and is deemed an important priority by the Board of Directors.
-The Board of Directors does not attempt to view in isolation risks applicable to the Company's business but rather considers various enterprise risks holistically and as a proper component of execution on the Company's short-term and long-term strategy.
-Neither the Company's leadership team nor the Company's Board of Directors believes it is possible, nor even desirable, to eliminate all business risk.
+The Board of Directors does not attempt to view in isolation risks applicable to the Company's business, but rather considers various enterprise risks holistically and as a proper component of execution on the Company's short-and long-term strategy.
+Neither the Company's leadership team nor the Company's Board of Directors believe it is possible, nor even desirable, to eliminate all business risk.
 Rather, well-reasoned and calculated risk-taking by management is deemed appropriate and necessary for the Company to remain competitive and successfully grow its market share in its various end markets.

 While the Board of Directors generally oversees risk management, the overall responsibility for daily management of the Company's risk resides with the Company's Chief Executive Officer and other members of the Company's executive team who are responsible for the ongoing assessment and management of Company risk, including risks relating to: operations; financing; working capital optimization; governance; sustainability; cybersecurity; litigation; developing and implementing strategic growth initiatives; the smooth integration of acquisitions into the Company's existing operations; the Company's public company compliance programs; financial reporting; and public disclosures.
 The Company has established robust internal processes and controls for identifying and managing risk, including comprehensive internal and external audit processes.
-These processes have been designed to allow management routinely communicates with the Board of Directors, its committees and individual directors.
+These processes have been designed to allow management to effectively identify and manage risks and to timely communicate the results of such activities to the Board of Directors.
+Management routinely communicates with the Board of Directors, its committees and individual directors.
 As a result, throughout the year, the Board of Directors and its committees communicate with each other and with management.
 The Company's strategic and operational risks are presented and regularly discussed with the Board of Directors during the Chief Executive Officer's quarterly operational report.
 The Company's financial and operating results are specifically addressed during the presentations at each Board meeting.
-The Board of Directors also weigh additional risks when considering specific actions proposed by management.
+The Board of Directors also weigh additional risks when considering specific transactions proposed by management.